 Clay soils can often present challenges for gardeners.
-Successful planting in clay just requires preparation, a quick soil test and some easily gained understanding of your soil.
+But the good news is that successful planting in clay just requires a little prep, a quick soil test and some easily gained understanding of your soil.

 Clay soil has poor drainage.
 Do not dig a planting hole in clay soil and fill with imported soil for your tree - this creates a sump where water collects resulting in all sorts of problems and a very sad Fruit Salad Tree.